StanfordBDHG/ChatPPC/README.md

 > [!TIP]
 > The HNSW index significantly improves vector search performance but requires documents to exist before creation.
 Always ingest documents first, then create indexes.

+> [!NOTE]
+> The application functions without these optimizations, but indexes become essential for good performance with larger document collections (1,000+ documents).

 ## Admin Dashboard